metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 # MOTIATION

-Many templating systems are available, yet none use perl as the template language?
+Many templating systems are available, yet none use Perl as the template language?
 Perl already has a great text interpolation, so why not use it?

 Lexical aliasing allows the input variables to be accessed directly by name